inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - Instead of attempting to version the namespace IRI, we propose using explicit versioning meta-data within the vocabulary itself, including status, deprecation or versioning meta-data on individual terms, if appropriate.
+For more details, see the section [Versioning](#versioning) below

 ## Providing meta-data for your vocabulary